luizleroy/1Siemens1Ohm/README.md

 # 1_Siemens__1_Ohm
+Technical Challenge

-Technical Challenges Siemens | inv(Ohm) = 1 Siemens :)
+Siemens | inv(Ohm) = 1 Siemens :)

-## IMPORTANT: Tech Challange in BRANCH MASTER
+## IMPORTANT: The technical challenge lies with the Branch MASTER!

-## Important observations:
+## Observations:

-Some challenges are coded in java (TechnicalChallenge*.java) with a main method to test eventually a mainTechChallenge*.c file with implementation in c language.
+- Some challenges are coded in java (e.g. Technical Challenge*.java) and also with a version in a MAIN method to evaluate, also, proficiency in C/C++ (e.g. mainTechChallenge*.c).

+- The BQ utility was coded in *.sh files similar to shell/linux programming.